How To Completely Delete All your Google Activity

 If you feel you’ll want to look back fondly on some of your past browsing escapades, Google provides you with a way to hold on to your search history.
 To procure an archived list of your browsing history so that you can always have access to the data, you’ll need to:

-- Sign in to your Google Account.
-From the main page, on the menu to the left select Data & personalization.
+Sign in to your Google Account.
+From the main page, on the menu to the left select Privacy & personalization.

 Depending on the services you have connected to your Google Account, you will find your data archive waiting for you at the delivery method of choice.
 It is here where you have the option of downloading the file to your PC (or Mac).